jsettlers/settlers-remake/README.md

   - `--targetTime=<X>` specifies the game time of the savegame.
 This time is specified in minutes.
   - `--replayFile=<PATH TO FILE>` gives the path to the replay file used as source.

+#### Known Issues
+*  The project "jsettlers.main.android" displays a classpath error (red exclamation mark on the project symbol)
+  * Right click the project, select "Run As" -> "Android Application".
+This causes the missing dependency to be build.
+Please note, the first run may fail, with the message that there are errors in the project.
+After that, simply wait until Eclipse detects that the errors are no longer valid.
+Then you can run the project as Android Application and install it on your device.

 #### Project Structure Overview
 The JSettlers code is divided into multiple projects.
 In the following, there main purposes will be described.